skip to main content

 • Use only approved power strips or surge protectors [i.e., those with the Underwriters Laboratory (UL) or FM Global (FM) label].

-• Don't overload power strips or surge protectors with high drawing current electrical devices.
+• Do not overload power strips or surge protectors with high drawing current electrical devices.

 • Never "gang" or "daisy chain" multiple power strips or surge protectors.